vsellemi/ECON220E-Final-Project/README.md

 # ECON220E-FinalProj
-Final project for ECON 220E course at UCSD, replicates results from Feng, Giglio, Xiu (2020) Journal of Finance in R
+Final project for ECON 220E course at UCSD, replicates double selection LASSO method from Feng, Giglio, Xiu (2020) Journal of Finance in R